 - b.
 Program implementation reporting for continuing covered entities (MS4s covered for 3 or more years on the reporting date).
 At a minimum, the covered entity shall report on the items below: - i. number and type of sanctions employed; - ii. status of regulatory mechanism - certify that mechanisms will assure compliance with the NYS SPDES General Permit for Stormwater Discharges from Construction Activities; - iii. number of construction sites authorized for disturbances of one acre or more; and - iv. report on effectiveness of program, BMP and measurable goal assessment. - c.
 Reporting for newly regulated covered entities (MS4s covered for less than 3 years on the reporting date).
 At a minimum, the covered entity shall report on the items below: - i.
-Program development deadlines and reporting: - Initiate by end of Year 1: - procedures, activities and identify personnel to educate and train construction site operators about requirements to develop and implement a SWPPP and any other requirements that must be met within the MS4's jurisdiction; - Initiate by the end of Year 1; complete by the end of Year 3: - status of mechanism for construction runoff requirements - by end of Year 3 certify that mechanisms will assure compliance with the NYS SPDES General Permit for Stormwater Discharges from Construction Activities; and - Complete in Year 1 (revise in Year 2 and 3 if changes are made): - describe procedures for the receipt and consideration of information submitted by the public.
+Program development deadlines and reporting:

+Initiate by end of Year 1:

+- procedures, activities and identify personnel to educate and train construction site operators about requirements to develop and implement a SWPPP and any other requirements that must be met within the MS4's jurisdiction;

+Initiate by the end of Year 1; complete by the end of Year 3:

+- status of mechanism for construction runoff requirements - by end of Year 3 certify that mechanisms will assure compliance with the NYS SPDES General Permit for Stormwater Discharges from Construction Activities; and

+- describe procedures for the receipt and consideration of information submitted by the public.
 Identify the responsible personnel. - ii.
 Program implementation reporting as set forth in Part VIII.A.4(b) above.
-Commence implementation reporting after the three year development period.
+Commence implementation reporting after three year development period.
 Implementation reporting may begin earlier if implementation begins during development period.